boon-keng/mini-project/README.md

 Additionally, the UN Framework Convention on Climate Change (UNFCCC) is an international treaty aimed at mitigating greenhouse gas emissions and addressing climate change.
 The UNFCCC includes various mechanisms, such as the Kyoto Protocol and the Paris Agreement, which aim to reduce greenhouse gas emissions from various sectors, including energy production.

-Regarding nuclear energy, the UN's stance is more nuanced.
-While the organization recognizes the potential benefits of nuclear energy in terms of energy security, reducing greenhouse gas emissions, and improving access to energy, it also acknowledges the potential risks associated with nuclear technology, such as accidents and the disposal of nuclear waste.

-Therefore, the UN's approach to nuclear energy is to promote its safe and secure use while ensuring that it does not detract from the development of renewable energy sources.
-The UN also recognizes the need for greater transparency and international cooperation in nuclear energy-related issues.

 __Machine Learning Approach__

 Clustering countries into developing and developed countries first is a way to group countries based on their socio-economic indicators and level of development.
 This can be a useful step before clustering countries based on their fossil fuel to renewable energy usage because countries that are at different stages of development may have different priorities, policies, and approaches to energy use.